 Patrick Butcher vs. Diane Butcher, 279th District Court, Jefferson County, Texas, Cause No. F-136,121.
 Successfully represented husband in equitable bill of review brought seven years after rendition of judgment.
 The court found fraud in the prior rendition of the divorce and custody orders, vacated its prior orders, determined that the law of Trinidad applied, and recognized the divorce and custody orders granted in Trinidad as prevailing.

 Saraw Partnership, et al vs. The United States of America, et al, 67 F.3d 567 (5th Cir.
 1995).
-Reversed and remanded a dismissal of plaintiff’s causes of action brought against the United States Veterans Administration for negligent misrepresentation.
+In a case of first impression in the Fifth Circuit, reversed and remanded a dismissal of plaintiff’s causes of action brought against the United States Veterans Administration for negligent misrepresentation.

 J.D., South Texas College of Law, Doctor of Jurisprudence, 1995

 State of Texas, 1995